pixel77/openalpr_to_lv/README.md

 The project is created primary for school/home projects and for educational use.
 For help to learn and understand the multi-language programming.
 It's could be use for stundents to understand the basic part of the dll creating and integrating for LabVIEW, what is already a language to help to learn students from progamming and for faster code developnig, while it's still a language used wide range.
 My goal to make it easyer for students to make their first step both for the C and other script based languages from labview and in the image processing too.
 But you could use it in any project where you think it's fit in thougth.

+You HAVE TO install the Microsoft Visual Studio 2015, because the DLL needs some DLLs from the Visual Studio developer library!!!

 Created by Vágner Máté, Hungary. http://smartmark.hu/ e-mail: vminfo77[at]gmail[dot]com (sorry for the e-mail andress, but i don't want to get thousands of spam letters).
 Copyright 2017 Vágner Máté.